 Is the tree root really the culprit?

 When dealing with repairs, particularly with sewer lines, it is best to be sure of the problem as much as you can be.
 Otherwise, you may end up with a lot of digging, lots of dirt, and a lot less money in the bank, without actually treating the problem.
-Therefore, we advise our customers that whenever they encounter a blocked sewer in Baton Rouge, to call Mock Plumbing for the initial survey before the actual job begins.
+Therefore, we advise our customers that whenever they encounter a blocked sewer in Sugar Land, to call Mock Plumbing for the initial survey before the actual job begins.

 If you think your sewer may be blocked by tree roots, Mock Plumbing can give you some pointers to help you confirm this.
 Get your hands on the site plans of your house to accurately trace the sewer line.
 Once you know which route the sewer mains take to the street, investigate the surrounding area.
 If there are any trees directly above or within 10 feet of the path, there is a very high probability that tree roots may be the cause of the blocked sewer, especially in Southern Louisiana where tree roots are forced to spread out within a shallower depth range.
 Many bigger trees have strong roots that run up to 30 feet and can also break the sewer lines to cause blockage because of this.